RFoxtea/rvmark-engine/README.md

 This repository is the **rvmark engine** -- the language, static site generator, and runtime.

-See <https://rv.rvmark.net/> for a demonstration and human-written documentation.
+See <https://rv.rvmark.net/> for a demonstration documentation.

 ## Installation